sonam-serchan/typescript-demo-posts-app/README.md

 - post: Definition for Post object

+Hooks

+- useFetchPosts: custom hook that abstracts the data fetching of posts and can be now reused in other places

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.